skadamdhad1266/docker-task-back-end/README.md

 5) put all the postgresql credentials in application.properties

-6) make sure to use host name as local host while running using this method
+6) make sure to use host name as localhost while running using this method
       - spring.datasource.url=jdbc:postgresql://localhost:5432/test   ----test is database name
       - spring.datasource.username= your_username
       - spring.datasource.password= your_password